jtovarro/ocp-secured-integration/README.md

 * Blog: [YAUB - Managing Certificates using GitOps approach](https://blog.stderr.at/gitopscollection/2024-07-04-managing-certificates-with-gitops/).
 * Blog: [Automatic certificate issuing with IdM and cert-manager operator for OpenShift](https://developers.redhat.com/articles/2024/12/17/automatic-certificate-issuing-idm-and-cert-manager-operator-openshift).
 * Blog: [Let's Encrypt - Challenge Types](https://letsencrypt.org/docs/challenge-types/): This is a summary of how challenges work for certificates.
+* Git: [Cert Manager Mixin](https://gitlab.com/uneeq-oss/cert-manager-mixin) is a collection of reusable and configurable Prometheus alerts, and a Grafana dashboard to help with operating cert-manager.